Elaela22/Projects/project_proposal.md

 * *Are you planning in advance to need or use additional tools beyond those required?*

-No specific plans to do so.
+No specific plans to do so, but open to using whatever translates my findings best.

 ### MVP goal:
 * *What would a minimum viable product (MVP) look like for this project?*